DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 ## Known issues and limitations

-Enabling occlusion culing can lower fps instead of increasing it.
-At the moment I do not know how to speed up the calculation of the visibility of objects.

 The text in the keys and values of a text group cannot contain multi-line strings.

 The entire text overlay can only be placed in one corner, unlike `DataGraphs`.

 [Frustum of Camera3D does not take into account the window size from ProjectSettings](https://github.com/godotengine/godot/issues/70362).

-**The version for Godot 4.0 requires explicitly specifying the exact data types, otherwise errors may occur.**

 ## More screenshots